Scientific theory

-A scientific theory is an explanation of an aspect of the natural world and universe that has been repeatedly tested and corroborated in accordance with the scientific method, using accepted protocols of observation, measurement, and evaluation of results.
+A scientific theory is an explanation of an aspect of the natural world that can be or that has been repeatedly tested and has corroborating evidence in accordance with the scientific method, using accepted protocols of observation, measurement, and evaluation of results.
 Where possible, theories are tested under controlled conditions in an experiment.
 In circumstances not amenable to experimental testing, theories are evaluated through principles of abductive reasoning.
 Established scientific theories have withstood rigorous scrutiny and embody scientific knowledge.

-A scientific theory differs from a scientific fact or scientific law in that a theory explains "why" or "how": a fact is a simple, basic observation, whereas a law is a statement (often a mathematical equation) about a relationship between facts.
-For example, Newton’s Law of Gravity is a mathematical equation that can be used to predict the attraction between bodies, but it is not a theory to explain how gravity works.
+A scientific theory differs from a scientific fact: a fact is an observation, while a theory connects and explains multiple observations.
+Furthermore, a theory is expected to make predictions which could be confirmed or refuted with additional observations.
 Stephen Jay Gould wrote that "...facts and theories are different things, not rungs in a hierarchy of increasing certainty.
 Facts are the world's data.
 Theories are structures of ideas that explain and interpret facts."

+A theory differs from a scientific law in that a law is an empirical description of a relationship between facts and/or other laws.
+For example, Newton's Law of Gravity is a mathematical equation that can be used to predict the attraction between bodies, but it is not a theory to explain how gravity works.

 The meaning of the term scientific theory (often contracted to theory for brevity) as used in the disciplines of science is significantly different from the common vernacular usage of theory.
-In everyday speech, theory can imply an explanation that represents an unsubstantiated and speculative guess, whereas in science it describes an explanation that has been tested and is widely accepted as valid.
+In everyday speech, theory can imply an explanation that represents an unsubstantiated and speculative guess, whereas in a scientific context it most often refers to an explanation that has already been tested and is widely accepted as valid.